cyberofficial/Synthalingua/README.md

 * `--language`: Select the language to translate from.
 Available choices are a list of languages in ISO 639-1 format, as well as their English names.
 * `--auto_model_swap`: Automatically swap the model based on the detected language.
 This flag enables automatic model swapping.
 * `--device`: Select the device to use for the model.
 Default is "cuda" if available.
 Available options are "cpu" and "cuda".
+    * When setting to CPU you can choose any ram size as long as you have enough ram.
+The CPU option is optimized for multi threading, so if you have like 16 cores, 32 threads, you can see good results.
 * `--cuda_device`: Select the CUDA device to use for the model.
 Default is 0.
 * `--discord_webhook`: Set the Discord webhook to send the transcription to.
 * `--list_microphones`: List available microphones and exit.